Deathraymind/obsidian/pages/Java Notes.md

 	  NumberFormat currency new NumberFormat();
 	  ```
 - Abstract Class
-	- A class that can not
+	- A class that can not be used with a new operator to create an instance with them.